expressjs/expressjs.com/en/advanced/best-practice-performance.md

 With load balancing, you might have to ensure that requests that are associated with a particular session ID connect to the process that originated them.
 This is known as _session affinity_, or _sticky sessions_, and may be addressed by the suggestion above to use a data store such as Redis for session data (depending on your application).
 For a discussion, see [Using multiple nodes](http://socket.io/docs/using-multiple-nodes/).

-#### Using StrongLoop PM with an Nginx load balancer

-[StrongLoop Process Manager](http://strong-pm.io/) integrates with an Nginx Controller, making it easy to configure multi-host production environment configurations.
-For more information, see [Scaling to multiple servers](https://docs.strongloop.com/display/SLC/Scaling+to+multiple+servers) (StrongLoop documentation).
-<a name="proxy"></a>

 ### Use a reverse proxy

 A reverse proxy sits in front of a web app and performs supporting operations on the requests, apart from directing requests to the app.
 It can handle error pages, compression, caching, serving files, and load balancing among other things.

 Handing over tasks that do not require knowledge of application state to a reverse proxy frees up Express to perform specialized application tasks.
 For this reason, it is recommended to run Express behind a reverse proxy like [Nginx](https://www.nginx.com/) or [HAProxy](http://www.haproxy.org/) in production.

 </div>